 Greetings, readers!
 We apologize for the delay, but today we’re back with Part 6 of our exclusive Star Wars fan-fiction story, I, Inquisitor.
-If you need to catch up, you can read the prior installments below:
+If you need to catch up, or want to continue on, you can read the other installments below:

 Part 6 picks up right where Part 5 left off – Shan Xi is dead, and the Jedi known as Jae Cal Onis prepares to face off against the Inquisitors.
 But in murdering Shan Xi, would they regret awakening a darkness from deep within the Jedi?
 Find out as Tavek Dinaar continues his tale in…

 Now, Senator, before I begin to describe what transpired that day on Shili, I must tell you this: the Emperor’s plan, Order 66, worked to near perfection.
 Likewise, the result of the Inquisitor program cannot be understated.
 However, there was one thing that the Emperor could not have foreseen: the deleterious effect Order 66 would have on those Jedi that survived.